Get Free Solar Panel Quotes

 • Not always as hot as other types of on-the-go cooking technology

-Because solar ovens are powered by the sun, they’re also a good backup if you run out of power from your generator when camping – or if you just want to preserve power for things such as charging phones.
+Because solar ovens are powered by the sun, they’re also a good backup if you run out of power from your generator when camping, or if you just want to preserve power for things such as charging phones.

-You don’t need to spend money on a solar oven either; you can actually make DIY versions with materials you have at home.
+You don’t need to spend money on a solar oven either; you can make DIY versions with materials you have at home.
 One way to do this is with an old cardboard box, lined with aluminium, and a glass or plastic sheet.

 Some solar ovens, especially parabolic solar ovens, can also be bulky.
-This means they aren’t ideal to take with you on a hike, and they take up room in the car if you’re driving somewhere to camp.
+This means they aren’t ideal to take with you on a hike, and they take room in the car if you’re driving somewhere to camp.

 Solar ovens do not require much maintenance.
 The main thing you need to do is keep them clean.